MukurtuCMS/mukurtudocs/docs/source/migration/01MigrationPlanning.md

 # 1) Migration Planning

+There is a series of pre-migration planning activities you will want to undertake.
+Most of these are documentation oriented, though some may require additional research and testing.

+## Documenting customization

+If you have undertaken any customization of Mukurtu we strongly encourage you to document all your changes, whether cosmetic or functional.
+You will want to have a clear list of modifications so that you can identify what needs to be migrated, what needs to be re-created, etc.

+Please contact us at [support@mukurtu.org](mailto:support@mukurtu.org) so that we can discuss your options and needs for migration and re-implementation.
+There will not be a one-size-fits-all solution, but we plan to document the common customizations reported by users and make workflows, tools, and any other resources available to all users to support everyone's migration efforts.

+Customization includes, but may not be limited to:
+- Adding new fields to existing content types.
+- Disabling fields on existing content types.
+- Modfying the data structure of existing fields.
+- Creating new content types.
+- Installing additional modules.
+- Modifying any stock configuration (eg: user role permissions, search API).
+- Modifying certain look and feel modifications (eg: navigation menu, content view modes).

+> Custom themes and other look and feel modifications wil NOT be migrated.
+Custom themes will need to be re-designed and re-implemented to use the Drupal 10+ Twig theming environment.
+This is beyond our capacity to support.

-## Preparing Migration Credentials
+## Preparing migration credentials

-Before you can run the migration, you will need to collect database credentials from your Mukurtu 3 site.
-We recommend doing this in advance of migration and recoding this information somewhere accessible so you can copy and paste it into your new Mukurtu 4 site when prompted.
+You will need to collect database credentials from your Mukurtu 3 site for use in your eventual migration.
+We recommend reviewing this well in advance and recoding this information somewhere accessible so you can copy and paste it into your new Mukurtu 4 site when prompted.

 You will need to preapre the following database settings and credentials.
 - Database type